cnayan/q-Server/README.md

        },
     ],

-    // Queries to count entries macthing the filters.
+    // Queries to count entries matching the filters.
     // Only 'filter' is acknowledged in the object, everything else is ignored.
     count: [{
         // Sample query to provide count of all entries in 'employeeTable'